codingdavinci/codingdavinci.de/news/_posts/2017-08-23-save-the-date.md

 After the Kick-Off weekend you will have 6 weeks to develop your projects together with your team.
 It’s up to you how you organise your time during this phase but, thanks to Open Knowledge Foundation Germany and OK Lab Berlin, this year we can offer community hack-sessions at Wikimedia alongside the OK Lab’s regular Monday evening meetups.

 <strong>2nd December | Award ceremony | Jüdisches Museum Berlin (JMB)</strong><br/>
 At the end of the sprint we’ll invite all teams to present their projects before a public audience and panel of judges at our final award ceremony.
-We’ll celebrate all the projects and award prizes for different categories.
+We’ll celebrate all the projects and award prizes for different categories.<br/>

 If you’re interested to take part in this year’s Coding da VInci - great!
 If you’d like to learn more about the project – how the event works, which new datasets we can look forward to this year, hear from participants of previous editions about their experience – come along to our information event, 21st September.
 Participant registration will open on 25th September.
 Sign up to our mailing list for a registration reminder in your inbox.